blockSightLive/blocksight-main/project-documents/system-diagrams/02-component-architecture-diagram.md

 ## Overview

 This Component Architecture Diagram shows the internal structure and relationships of BlockSight.live components, including the completed frontend components, backend adapters, and infrastructure components.
-It reflects our current implementation status with CoreRpcAdapter, completed frontend, and Vercel staging deployment.
+It reflects our current implementation status with CoreRpcAdapter, completed frontend, Vercel staging deployment, and **Phase 1 ThreeJS implementation**.

+## 🚨 **CRITICAL ARCHITECTURAL PRINCIPLE**

+**WEBSOCKET HUB IS THE CENTRAL COORDINATOR FOR ALL DATA SOURCES**

+- ✅ **Parallel Data Ingestion**: Bitcoin Core, Electrum, and External APIs feed independently
+- ✅ **Centralized Event Broadcasting**: WebSocket Hub aggregates and streams all events
+- ✅ **Frontend Orchestration**: MainOrchestrator receives unified events via WebSocket
+- ✅ **No Sequential Dependencies**: Each data source operates independently
+- ✅ **Scalable Architecture**: New data sources can be added without affecting existing ones

 ## Component Architecture Diagram